Kick-My-Bot/slate/source/index.html.md

 }
 ```

 This option, if set to true, will enable full screen mode and all of its options for your chatbot.
-Full screen can only be enabled with a valid `registrationKey` (provided by KickMyBot)
+Full screen can only be enabled with a valid `registrationKey` (provided by KMB Labs)
 <aside class="notice">
 <b><u>Default:</u></b> `true`
 </aside>